Sorting Through Sophistries

 *Since the cathedral schools (which for some centuries were the only means by which logic was passed down at all) taught their pupils Latin first, these names come from two Latin words: affirmo, “I affirm,” for the affirmative statements, and nego, “I deny,” for the negatives.

-**A related kind of inference, superalternation, also exists.
+**As mentioned below, a related kind of inference, superalternation, also exists.
 However, its uses are slim to nil—any time it would be used, contradiction has almost certainly done its job already—so we can pass over it here.

 †It’s worth taking a moment here to remember that which (if any) of these categorical statements are true is not the issue.
 That’s usually something you have to find out by investigation.
 What’s at stake is how these statements relate to each other logically, and what can and can’t be proven from them.